When vehicles need to be registered

 Applying for or renewing a driving licence

-Vehicles may incur a Vehicle Emissions Duty (VED).
-VED is an imports (excise) duty on vehicles and becomes liable at the time the vehicle is first required to be registered.
+You might have to pay Vehicle Emissions Duty (VED).
+VED is an imports (excise) duty on vehicles.
 This includes vehicles already in the Island that have not yet been registered with J plates.

-If your vehicle has been registered in another country and you plan on taking up residence in Jersey for more than 12 months, you'll need to do the following:
+If your vehicle has been registered in another country and you plan on living in Jersey for more than 12 months, you'll need to do the following: